Elisabeth Christine McLemore, MD

 Hi!
 My name is Elisabeth, but you can call me Lisa.

 I was born and raised in Wrightwood, California.
 I attended college at UC Irvine and completed a double major in biological sciences and chemistry.
-I then went to medical school at the University of Virginia School of Medicine—go Hoos!
+I then went to medical school at the University of Virginia School of Medicine - go Hoos!
 I completed my general surgery training at the Mayo Clinic in Arizona.
 Finally, I finished my training in colorectal surgery at the Cleveland Clinic in Florida.
-I am board-certified in both general surgery and colorectal surgery.
-Prior to joining Kaiser Permanente, I practiced with Pasadena Colon and Rectal Surgery, Inc., and the UC San Diego Health System.
-My goal is to practice colorectal surgery with an indomitable spirit for innovation and clinically relevant advancement in the fields of colorectal surgery, endoscopy, and minimal access surgery by delivering compassionate, high quality, and timely surgical care.
+I am board-certified in both general surgery and colorectal surgery, the latter of which is my specialty.

 Acerca de mi práctica médica